 An in-depth study of the interrelationships of geologic materials and processes with the occurrence, distribution, movement, and chemistry of water on and near the earth's surface.
 Topics include the hydrologic cycle; recharge, flow, and discharge of groundwater in aquifers; groundwater quality, contamination, development, management, and remediation.
 Practical experience will be gained in siting, drilling, testing, and monitoring water wells at the college's water well field laboratory.

 Prerequisite: 220.
 This course is cross-listed as ENST 320.
-This course fulfills the QR graduation requirement.
 Offered every two years.

 322 Plant Systematics w/Lab